euroargodev/argopy/docs/install.rst

 Required dependencies
 ---------------------

-- xarray < 2024.3.0 This is because of `this issue <https://github.com/pydata/xarray/issues/8909>`_ (see also :issue:`390` and :issue:`404`).
+- xarray < 2024.3.0 : because of `this issue <https://github.com/pydata/xarray/issues/8909>`_ (see also :issue:`390` and :issue:`404`).
 As of March 2025, a fix is on the way at `xarray <https://github.com/pydata/xarray/pull/9273>`_ but not yet available.
+- scipy
-- scipy and numpy < 2 because of the xarray limitation.
+- numpy < 2 : because of the xarray limitation above
 - erddapy
+- netCDF4
-- netCDF4 and h5netcdf
+- h5netcdf
+- fsspec
-- fsspec and toolz
+- toolz
+- requests
-- requests and aiohttp
+- aiohttp
+- decorator
-- decorator and packaging
+- packaging

 Requirement dependencies details can be found `here <https://github.com/euroargodev/argopy/network/dependencies#requirements.txt>`_.